When CRM Customization Costs More Than Building Your Own

 - Customization debt accumulates silently.
 Each modification looks small.
 The aggregate looks like a second development team.

 - Building is not always the answer.
-The right response depends on how deeply non-standard your process is, not just how much you are spending on customization.
+The right response depends on how deeply non-standard your process is, not just how much you are currently spending on customization.

 How Businesses End Up Over-Customized